kottoization/kottoization/README.md

 At university, I actively engage in scientific and social activities.
 I'm a member of a scientific club where I enhance my skills in .NET and Python while serving as the vice-chair of the faculty's student council.

-Regarding my ongoing projects and learning, here's an update:
+An overview of my ongoing projects and continuous learning:
 ---
 - 🔭 I'm currently immersed in developing a Python Crypto Web Scraper that utilizes ML techniques, alongside with an ASP .NET Core Web App integrating REST API.
 - 👨‍🎓 I study Computer Science and Econometrics.